Hammad68/04_express_33922745/README.md

 cd <repository_folder>
 ```

-2. Install Node.js (if not already installed)
+2. Install Node.js (if not already installed):

     - Download and install from https://nodejs.org

 3. Install dependencies